MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

 In this tutorial, you learn how to add the MobileFirst Native SDK by using CocoaPods to a new or existing iOS application.
 You also learn how to configure the MobileFirst Server to recognize the application, and to find information about the MobileFirst configuration files that are added to the project.

-> For instructionsabout how to manually add the SDK files to a project, [visit the user documentation](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

 **Prerequisites:**

 Make sure that: